Sunscreen or Sunblock Which is Better for Your Skin in 2025?

 The sunscreen and vitamin D deficiency misconception

-The sunscreen and vitamin D myth creates unnecessary worry about protection.
-Many people think that sunscreen blocks all vitamin D production, but this isn’t accurate.
+The myth of sunscreen and vitamin D creates unnecessary worry about protection.
+Many people believe that sunscreen blocks all vitamin D production, but this is not entirely accurate.

-• Even with daily SPF 30+, your skin absorbs 3-5% of UVB rays – enough for vitamin D synthesis.
+- Even with daily SPF 30+, your skin still absorbs 3-5% of UVB rays – enough to support vitamin D synthesis.

-• Dermatologist Tip: Get vitamin D via diet (fatty fish, fortified foods) or supplements instead of skipping sunscreen.
+- Dermatologist Tip: Get vitamin D through your diet (such as fatty fish and fortified foods) or supplements, rather than skipping sunscreen.

-• Skin Cancer Prevention Methods: Daily SPF use reduces melanoma risk by 50%, outweighing minimal vitamin D trade-offs.
+- Skin Cancer Prevention Methods: Daily SPF use reduces melanoma risk by 50%, outweighing the minimal trade-offs associated with vitamin D deficiency.

 Addressing Concerns About Chemical Absorption